27 Apr Stop Counting and Start Living: Your Guide to Enjoying Food on the Keto Diet

 It’s NOT the Calories – Quality is What Counts.
 Dave Asprey

 Counting calories.
 It might be the oldest weight loss strategy there is – and perhaps the most useless one.
-If you’ve tried restricting your calorie intake without seeing any results on the scales (maybe because you ended up flipping out from starvation and cleaning out the fridge), I want to assure you: you are not a failure.
+If you’ve tried restricting your calorie intake without seeing any results on the scales (maybe because you ended up flipping out from starvation and cleaning out the fridge), I want to assure you: You are not a failure.
 It’s the method that’s failing.

-When I start working with clients, they are often anxious about these percentages.
+When I start working with clients, they are often anxious about these food percentages.
 How do they know that they get it right?!
-How do you even calculate how much fat equals 70% of a day’s food intake?!
+How do you even calculate how much fat equals 70% of what you eat?!

 My view is: let’s not go from obsessing about calories to obsessing about fat percentages!
 Cavemen didn’t have scales or calculators, and humanity has still evolved.
-It’s the unnatural food habits of today’s society (sugar, carbs, and processed foods) that are causing unnatural illnesses such as obesity.
+It’s the unnatural food habits of modern society (sugar, carbs, and processed foods) that are causing unnatural illnesses such as obesity.

 So remember that adopting a natural and healthy way of eating is a journey.
 Many of us are so disconnected from food that this process can take a while.
 Be patient with yourself!
-Adopting a mindful eating practice along with the ketogenic diet can be a helpful tool to start to connect with food.
+Adopting a mindful eating practice along with the keto diet, can be a helpful tool to start to connect with food.
 I share my experience with mindful eating in this blog post (but don’t worry, you don’t have to escape to a convent if you don’t want to).

 Here are some simple tips to try when letting go of calorie counting and starting eating naturally instead.
 Not only is it a more enjoyable way of life, but your excess weight will drop off as a result!